themichaelbender/demos/courseware/Configure-files-blobs/Demos/m1-create-az-file-share.md

 # Deploy Azure File Sync

 In this demo, you'll learn all of the steps for deploying Azure File sync with existing file shares in an Azure Storage account, and on an on-premises Windows Server.
-This will involve 2 Windows Servers representing different locations within an orginization.
+This will involve 2 Windows Servers representing different locations within an organization.

 ## Requirements